memgraph/docs/cypher-manual/import-data.md

 data](/docs/memgraph/import-data) into Memgraph.
 The `LOAD CSV` clause enables you to [load and use data](/docs/memgraph/import-data/load-csv-clause) from a CSV file.
 Memgraph supports the Excel CSV dialect, as it's the most commonly used one.
-For the syntax of the clause, please check the [Load CSV](/cypher-manual/clauses/load-csv) page in the Cypher manual.
+For the syntax of the clause, please check the [LOAD CSV](/cypher-manual/clauses/load-csv) page in the Cypher manual.